Technique

 On every project, The Hills Agency deploys rigorous markup — and applies it to its own site, where each article carries full BlogPosting markup.
 We practice what we preach.

-Takeaway: structured data does not replace authority, but it is the technical foundation that makes your content readable and citable by AIs.
+structured data does not replace authority, but it is the technical foundation that makes your content readable and citable by AIs.